 Right clicking on your content in the designer allows you to undo and redo actions, move content between layers, copy, paste, etc.

 Close out of the GFX Designer when you have finished building your graphics layer.
-If you hover your mouse over your GFX layer, you will notice a name appear at the top of the image.
+If you hover your mouse over your GFX layer, you will notice a name appear at the top-left of the image.
 Double-click the text to rename this GFX layer.

 You can adjust other settings for that graphics layer by clicking the gear wheel button.
 The settings shown will change based on the type of graphics overlay being used.